ibm-cloud-docs/power-iaas/planning_prerequisite.md

 ### Control plane network
 {: #control-plane-network}

-The private cloud network architecture requires connectivity between two entities, IBM Cloud and the pod that is located in your private cloud data center.
+The IBM {{site.data.keyword.powerSys_notm}} Private Cloud network architecture requires connectivity between two entities, IBM Cloud and the pod that is located in your IBM {{site.data.keyword.powerSys_notm}} Private Cloud data center.
 This connectivity is the main communication channel and is known as control plane network.
 For more information, see [Control plane network](/docs/power-iaas?topic=power-iaas-network_overview-on-premises&interface=api#control-plane-network){: external}.

 Direct Link 2.0 Connect can be viewed as an alternative to a traditional site-to-site VPN solution that can provide security and privacy, consistent, and higher-throughput connectivity between a remote network and IBM Cloud environments.
 For more information about Direct Link Connect, see [Getting started with IBM Cloud Direct Link](https://cloud.ibm.com/docs/dl?topic=dl-get-started-with-ibm-cloud-dl){: external}